Live Under Armour All-America Game commitments

 Xavier McKinney to Alabama

-Xavier McKinney, ranked as the No. 8 player at safety, selected Alabama.
+Xavier McKinney, ranked as the No. 8 player at safety, selected Alabama in what surprised many in the recruiting world.

 The Roswell (Ga.) star decomitted in July from the Crimson Tide but decided to recommit.
 Nick Saban and assistant Derrick Ansley made an in-home visit before the dead period began in mid-December.
+Many thought he was heading for Clemson.

 “I thought it was the best place for me as a player and a person,” he said, surrounded by family.

-He took officials to Clemson, Georgia, Ohio State, Alabama and Auburn and was down to Alabama, Clemson and Ohio State.
+An early enrollee, he took officials to Clemson, Georgia, Ohio State, Alabama and Auburn and said he was down to Alabama, Clemson and Ohio State.

 He had 13 reported offers.